Red Hen Publications

 I’m not convinced that Dumbledore wasn’t speculating completely without evidence on the potion’s effects.
 Mostly to play down the risk, so Harry would follow through on his orders.
 I would certainly not take the accuracy of any his statements regarding the potion for granted.
 He couldn’t really know (although if he does suspect that Kreachur was forced to drink it, Kreachur at least survived the experience).
 He suspected that the drinker wouldn’t be able to drain the basin on their own initiative, and he was pretty sure that the drinker wouldn’t immediately drop down dead.
 But that is about all he could really count on.
 Even Felix couldn’t show him much more than that.
 Although it might have convinced him that the potion wouldn’t kill him outright.

 Of course depending upon just when the Horcrux was supposedly put into the cave there is the off-chance that Snape might have been able to fill him in on that potion.
 But we can’t count on that, either.
 The potion may have been a feature of that cave decades before the Horcrux was.
 Although it might be hard to account for why.
-And Rowling, at least, doesn’t seem to think so.
+And Rowling, at least, doesn’t seem to think it was.

 Dumbledore no doubt had sufficient reason to suspect that the potion wouldn’t kill him instantly (or possibly at all, although it might make him pretty sick).
 But, yes, I do think he may have been spinning theories to order to try to put Harry at his ease and make the task more doable, even if not easy, in order to force Harry to go on feeding him the potion, despite its effects.